Badge of Honor (1934 film)

 Badge of Honor is a 1934 American drama film directed by Spencer Gordon Bennet and starring Buster Crabbe, Ruth Hall and Betty Blythe.
 It was produced on Poverty Row as a second feature for distribution by Mayfair Pictures.
 Crabbe was loaned out from Paramount Pictures for the production.
 The film's sets were designed by the art director Paul Palmentola.

-Synopsis
+Plot

 Reporter Bob Gordon is hired by the owner of a newspaper to try and rescue it from deliberate attempts at sabotage driven by a rival acting in league with the paper's own editor.